SIMD group kernels don't work on 32bit Windows

 Fixes #1092, #1093, #1068.

-#2 Updated by Roland Schulz almost 8 years ago
+#2 Updated by Roland Schulz about 8 years ago

 I just tested it with VS2012 and it also doesn't work.
 Are you sure it works with ICC?
 I don't have a ICC license and the Jenkins Windows host only has 64bit ICC.
 So I can't test it.
 Because Microsoft claims that it is the calling convention so it shouldn't work with ICC either.
 But maybe you are right and this is a bug in MSVC and just an excuse.